the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 All in all, **embeddings are the secret sauce of modern AI**.

-This not agentic retrieval (which gets the spotlight these days), but also for clustering, recommendation, fine-tuning, context compression, and so many other applications.
+This is true not only for agentic retrieval (which gets the spotlight these days), but also for clustering, recommendation, fine-tuning, context compression, and so many other applications.

 You should:
 - prioritize understanding why embeddings are powerful at a very deep level